Maine Coons are well known for being infant-like and goofy well into their old age. But, when do Maine Coon cats stop growing?

-Maine Coons are one of the biggest domesticated cats in the continental United States of America, and the world as a whole.
-So yeah, they get pretty big!
+Maine Coons are one of the biggest domesticated cat breeds in the continental United States of America, and the world as a whole.

 Many people refer to Maine Coons as the canine of the feline world.
 This is partially due to their dog-like affection and loyalty but it applies to their size too.

 Whilst there are plenty of dog breeds that are bigger than a Maine Coon, there are also plenty of dogs that grow to be far smaller in stature.